tgray/homebrew-tgbrew/README.md

 This example creates a `LibraryAlt` directory under `/usr/local`.

 Then to install a formula pass the full path to the formula into the `brew install` command.
-Here's another example that installs princexml:
+Here's another example that installs `princexml`:

       brew install /usr/local/LibraryAlt/putmail.rb